Raunak0713/BidNestPro/README.md

  - Defined schema for `users`, `auctions`, `bids`, and `notifications`
  - Added `index` on `bids` table for querying auction bids by amount efficiently
  - Integrated notifications for bid status and user engagement

+#### ** Commut #5** : [User and Auction Management]
+ - Added functionality for user registration and data retrieval
+ - Enabled auction creation and management for users
+ - Implemented queries for retrieving user-related data and auction details
+ - Set up real-time updates for auction prices